 Even with excellent health care, an accident can require expensive treatments, tests, therapies, and other services.
-This MetLife benefit pays in the event that you experience one of the covered accidents.
+This benefit pays if you experience one of the covered accidents.

 You can't always prevent an accident, but this benefit allows you to prepare for one.

 Accident benefits can help maintain your financial stability by providing a payment when you or a covered family member experiences one of the more than 150 covered events.
 Included features:

 - Both plans cover the same accidents, but the platinum plan pays a higher benefit

 - Pays a lump sum paid directly to you

 - Death benefit pays $25,000 under the basic plan and $50,000 under the platinum plan